o360/backend/README.md

     * *VK_CLIENT_ID* - VK App ID
     * *VK_CLIENT_SECRET* - VK Secure key

+### First admin
+When some user logs in a blank application, i.e. the first login ever is performed, that user becomes an administrator.
+This is done to solve chicken-vs-egg problem when no user could be approved by administrator or become an administrator since there is no one yet.
+This user can create other administrators and demote or delete him/herself later

 ### Creating email template
 Application requires 2 templates on startup: `user_invited.html` and `user_approved.html`